Methodology · search to forest

 2. Search and import results

-You can add studies individually by NCT ID or PMID, batch import from a search export, or use the Search Agent to automatically build and execute optimized PubMed and ClinicalTrials.gov queries from your PICO/PEO criteria.
+You can add studies individually by NCT ID or PMID, batch import from a search export, or click Generate strategy (AI) at the top of the Search tab to have the Search Agent automatically build and execute optimized PubMed and ClinicalTrials.gov queries from your PICO/PEO criteria.
 The agent screens scouted results against your criteria in real time, measuring query precision before committing — so only relevant studies enter your library.
+Broad, Balanced, and Tight modes trade recall for precision.

 3. Screen with explicit rationales